kubernetes/kops/docs/cli/kops_create_cluster.md

       --cloud string                            Cloud provider to use - aws, digitalocean, gce, hetzner, openstack --cloud-labels string                     A list of key/value pairs used to tag all instance groups (for example "Owner=John Doe,Team=Some Team").
-      --container-runtime string                Container runtime to use: containerd, docker --control-plane-count int32               Number of control-plane nodes.
-Defaults to one control-plane node per control-plane-zone
+      --container-runtime string                Container runtime to use: containerd, docker --disable-subnet-tags                     Disable automatic subnet tagging
-      --control-plane-image string              Machine image for control-plane nodes.
-Takes precedence over --image --control-plane-security-groups strings   Additional pre-created security groups to add to control-plane nodes.
-      --control-plane-size string               Machine type for control-plane nodes --control-plane-tenancy string            Tenancy of the control-plane group (AWS only): default or dedicated --control-plane-volume-size int32         Instance volume size (in GB) for control-plane nodes --control-plane-zones strings             Zones in which to run control-plane nodes. (must be an odd number) --disable-subnet-tags                     Disable automatic subnet tagging
       --discovery-store string                  A public location where we publish OIDC-compatible discovery information under a cluster-specific directory.
 Enables IRSA in AWS.
       --dns string                              DNS type to use: public, private, none